TypeStrong/ts-node/README.md

 **Tip:** If you _must_ use `files`, `include`, or `exclude`, enable `--files` flags or set `TS_NODE_FILES=true`.

+## Help!
+I'm getting syntax errors in `ts-node`, but not in `tsc`!

+This is probably because the `compilerOptions.target` in your `tsconfig.json` is a higher version of ECMAScript than your current version of Node supports.

+For example, if you're using the `?.` optional chaining operator, and you have `"target": "esnext"` or `"target": "es2020"`, the `?.` won't get transpiled at all, so if you're using Node 12, you'll get a syntax error because it doesn't natively support `?.`.
+If you lower `"target"` to `"es2019"`, it will transpile the `?.` into a form that can run on Node 12.

+To determine which target to use, see https://github.com/microsoft/TypeScript/wiki/Node-Target-Mapping.

 ## Watching and Restarting

 **TypeScript Node** compiles source code via `require()`, watching files and code reloads are out of scope for the project.
 If you want to restart the `ts-node` process on file change, existing node.js tools such as [nodemon](https://github.com/remy/nodemon), [onchange](https://github.com/Qard/onchange) and [node-dev](https://github.com/fgnass/node-dev) work.